 Research question

-“Can 2-week ambulatory data on physical activity and on negative and positive affect discriminate persons with different psychiatric status (yes versus not having a depressive and/or anxiety disorder)?”
+“Can two weeks of ambulatory data on physical activity and positive and negative affect distinguish individuals with different psychiatric statuses (i.e., those with vs. without a depressive and/or anxiety disorder)?”

 Abstract